Without Fail: Plot

 On Thanksgiving, Froelich meticulously secures the area.
 Ten agents look over the homeless people as they line up to get food from Armstrong, and snipers are posted on the only rooftop that has a clear shot at the Vice President.
-An assassin kills a Secret Service sniper named Crosetti, and fires at Armstrong twice.
-They miss with the first shot, and Froelich covers the Vice President from the second.
-Fatally struck in the neck, Froelich becomes delirious with blood loss in Reacher's arms.
-She tells him "I love you, Joe," to which Reacher replies "I love you too."
+An assassin kills a Secret Service sniper, taking over his position, and fires at Armstrong twice.
+The assassin misses with the first shot, and Froelich covers the Vice President from the second.
+Fatally struck in the neck, Froelich becomes delirious with blood loss in Reacher's arms, and addresses him as if he was his brother, saying, "I love you, Joe," to which Reacher replies, "I love you too."

-Against the recommendations of Stuyvesant and Bannon, Armstrong agrees to Reacher's demands that he publicly announce he will attend a funeral for Froelich in her hometown of Grace, Wyoming, to lure the killers out into the open.
+Against the recommendations of Stuyvesant and Bannon, Armstrong agrees to Reacher's demands to publicly announce he will attend a funeral for Froelich in her hometown of Grace, Wyoming, to lure the killers out into the open.
 Armstrong insists that his protection detail be limited to three men, out of respect for Froelich's family.
 Reacher remembers seeing the Thanksgiving Day shooter running with a badge during the assassination attempt in Bismarck, and concludes that the killers are policemen.
 Reacher also deduces that the assassins are motivated by some personal feud with Armstrong.
-The Vice President confesses that, as a teenager in rural Oregon, he stood by as his father brutally beat two local bullies with a baseball bat.
-Armstrong reveals that he received a broken baseball bat in the mail from the killers, something the Secret Service did not pick up on during their postal screening.
+The Vice President confesses that, as a teenager in rural Oregon, he stood by as his father brutally beat two local bullies with a baseball bat so hard it broke.
+Armstrong reveals that he received a miniature broken baseball bat in the mail (from the killers), which is something the Secret Service did not pick up on during their postal screening as they were not aware of the significance.
+Armstrong had been unaware of the subsequent threat messages so hadn't taken his message too seriously.

 Reacher and Neagley fly to Denver and drive to Grace, arriving the day before the funeral.
 Staking out the church steeple, they watch the assassins arrive and ambush them the morning of the funeral.
 Neagley and Reacher kill the assassins, who are revealed to be cops from rural Idaho.

 Back at the Denver airport, Neagley gives Reacher a quick hug before catching the plane to Chicago.
 Reacher flies to New York, and stops at B.B.
 King's club to see if the musicians made it there from Atlantic City.
 An usher says no one matching their description has played at the club.
 Reacher heads toward the Port Authority Bus Terminal to catch a ride out of town.

-Main characters

-Jack Reacher: hero, brother of Froelich's former boyfriend Joe.

-M. E. Froelich: U.S Secret Service Agent in charge of V.P.-Elect Brook Armstrong's protection detail.

-Frances Neagley: Jack's colleague, now a private investigator; a member of Jack's former Army unit, the 110th MP Company.